osben-toulson/exif-addon/Privacy Policy.md

 We may update this Privacy Policy from time to time.
 The latest version will always be available with the Software.

 ## 6. Contact
-If you have questions, contact us at: [Your Email Address]
+If you have questions, contact us at: osben.toulson@gmail.com